keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 Keystone is an open framework for architecting trusted execution environments (TEEs) based on hardware enclaves.
 Keystone aims to provide an easy way of architecting and building a customized TEE for an arbitrary RISC-V platform with a simple workflow.
-This allows the TEE to be higly optimized for better performance, smaller trusted code base (TCB), and programmability with a given workload and a threat model.
+This allows the TEE to be highly optimized for better performance, smaller trusted computing base (TCB), and programmability with a given workload and a threat model.

 Overview